 Although most benzodiazepines show up in standard urine tests, some don't.
-Alprazolam (Xanax), clonazepam (Klonopin), temazepam (Restoril), and triazolam (Halcion) may not be detected in many of the common tests.
-Many benzodiazepine tests can find whether the drug is present, but can't give the amount.
+Alprazolam (Xanax), clonazepam (Klonopin), temazepam (Restoril), and triazolam (Halcion) may not be found in many of the common tests.
+Many benzodiazepine tests can find whether the medicine is present, but can't give the amount.

 Different benzodiazepines have different therapeutic doses, ranging from 0.5 to 50 milligrams (mg).
 Overdoses of 10 of 20 times the prescribed dose of some benzodiazepines can result in a mild coma, but usually don't cause slow or shallow breathing.
 Most people recover.

 Overdoses of fast-acting benzodiazepines like triazolam (Halcion) are more likely to cause breathing problems and even death.

 A medicine called flumazenil (Romazicon) may be used as an antidote to the sedative effects of benzodiazepines. it shouldn't be used in people who have been taking benzodiazepines over a long period to control seizures.
 In such cases, flumazenil could cause potentially fatal withdrawal.

 How is this test done?

 This test requires a urine sample.
 Follow your healthcare provider's instructions for collecting and storing the sample.
 In some cases, you may have to provide a sample in the presence of a lab employee.

 Some other medicines can cause a false positive result in benzodiazepine urine tests.
 These drugs include:

 How do I get ready for this test?